 Jessica comes to IngMar Medical from the University of Chicago Medicine, where she worked as a Registered Respiratory Therapist.

-When asked what she is most looking forward to about her role at IngMar Medical, Jessica said, “The opportunity to teach people from all over the world.
+When asked what she is enjoys most about her role at IngMar Medical, Jessica said, “The opportunity to teach people from all over the world.
 I am very lucky to be able to work at the forefront of mechanical ventilator management training.”